HAI-UBC/ACSP/README.md

 ## Editing the code:

-Following the above described folder structure, based your goal, you can make changes to relevant files:
+Following the above described folder structure, based on your goal, you can make changes to relevant files:
 1. Changes to hint box/explanation delivery method are done in files in the Adaptation folder. (e.g. v1,v3,v4,v5)
 2. Changes to explanations are done in the explanation sub-folder in the Adaptation folder. (e.g. v6)

 ## How to compile the code:
-Set Constraint main folder as CWD and run: javac -classpath ":./lib/batik/lib/*" AIspace/<Subfolder_name_goes_here>/*.java
+Set Constraint main folder as CWD and run: javac -classpath ";./lib/batik/lib/*" AIspace/<Subfolder_name_goes_here>/*.java

 Where subfolder name will be all sub-folders containing java files.
 You have to run it one by one for all folders.
 In some cases, there are sub-sub folders.
 Make sure you include that path.
 Example: AIspace/Adaptation/explanation/*.java

 ## How to run the code:
-java -classpath ":./lib/batik/lib/*" AIspace/Adaptation AdaptiveCSP_main_LocationBasedHide_M2_NoOLM_Explain2
+java -classpath ";./lib/batik/lib/*" AIspace/Adaptation/AdaptiveCSP_main_LocationBasedHide_M2_NoOLM_Explain2

 ## Version decription